Large tree growing in a forested area next to a path.

 Yimmie Sonuga

-Executive director, Natural Resources
+Executive Director, Natural Resources

 Yimmie is the Executive Director supporting Natural Resource Sector ministries at the Declaration Act Secretariat.
 After closely following the development and subsequent enactment of the Declaration on the Rights of Indigenous Peoples Act (Declaration Act), she joined the BC Public Service to support efforts to implement it.